Ansh-Dev-Nagar/QUOTIFY/README.md

 ### API Configuration
 The application uses multiple quote APIs with a robust fallback mechanism to ensure quotes are always available, even when offline.

+### Offline Functionality
+The app detects network status changes and automatically switches between online and offline modes.
+In offline mode, it uses a curated collection of quotes stored locally, ensuring a seamless user experience regardless of connectivity.

 ### Best Practices
 * Follow TypeScript best practices